Composition and Performance

 Who will work with me?

-Composers Colin Matthews, Mark-Anthony Turnage and soprano Claire Booth lead this course as directors, working alongside conductor Jonathan Berman, and instrumental tutors Jacqueline Shave (strings), Rosa Campos (woodwind), Richard Watkins (brass) and George Barton (percussion).
+Composers Colin Matthews, Mark-Anthony Turnage, Helen Grime and soprano Claire Booth lead as course directors, working alongside conductor Jonathan Berman, and instrumental tutors Jacqueline Shave (strings), Ellie Blamires (woodwind), Richard Watkins (brass), Huw Watkins (piano) and Sam Walton (percussion).

 What can I expect on this course?

-Composers, singers, pianists and the assistant conductor will need to be at Snape Maltings for the full duration of the course 14 – 22 September 2024.
-Instrumentalists will arrive a day later to start on 15 September.
+The composers will need to be at Snape Maltings for the full duration of the course 4 – 12 September 2026.
+Instrumentalists, pianists, singers and the assistant conductor will arrive a day later to start on 5 September.

-As with all BPYAP courses, there is no fee to attend, we will cover travel costs, accommodation and most meals.
-Additionally, we have a small budget to provide financial support, including for those who need support with removing barriers to access or childcare costs.
+There are no course fees and we will cover travel costs, accommodation and provide most meals.
+Additionally, we have a limited budget to provide financial support, including help with childcare costs or removing barriers to access.

 Who can apply?